-- ✓ E.g., The research aims to: - Reduce the risks of post-partum depression in new mothers. - Provide guidance on how to support new parents. - Update existing guidelines on post-partum care. - 3.
-Use commas to separate elements of a series but not before the final element preceded by "and," "or" or "nor" except when not putting a comma would cause confusion. - 4.
-Do not use courtesy titles such as Mr., Mrs., Miss and Ms. They should be avoided unless deemed culturally necessary for specific documents. - 5.
-Canadian currency is assumed in most cases.
-When clarity is required, use C\$ preceding the figure.
-When referring to US currency, use US\$ preceding the figure. - ✓ E.g., C\$30 million, US\$20 million
+- E.g., The research aims to: - Reduce the risks of post-partum depression in new mothers. - Provide guidance on how to support new parents. - Update existing guidelines on post-partum care. - 3.
+Use commas to separate elements of a series but not before the final element preceded by "and," "or" or "nor" except when not putting a comma would cause confusion. - E.g., She bought eggs, bacon and bread.